luisrojas17/spring-boot-with-apache-kafka/products-consumer-section-11/README.md

 to use a DLQ for a Queue where the exact order of messages is important, as reprocessing a DLQ message breaks the order of the messages on arrival.

+By default, Kafka creates a DLQ topic with the same name as the original topic, with "-dlt" appended to the name.
+For example, if the original topic is called "my-topic", then the DLQ topic will be called "my-topic-dlt".

+So, to test the DLT you will have produce an event with a bad payload.
+In this case, a payload that cannot be deserialized to JSON.
+For instance, you will have to produce a String event from CLI:

+      ./kafka-console-producer.sh --topic products-created-topic --bootstrap-server host.docker.internal:9094 --property parse.key=true --property "key.separator=:"

+Produce a String event from CLI: 1: {Any_String}

+And then, you will have to check the DLT topic.
+To consume the events from DLT run the following command:

+      ./kafka-console-consumer.sh --topic products-created-topic-dlt --bootstrap-server host.docker.internal:9094 --from-beginning --property print.key=true --property print.value=true

+And you will see the bad payload in the DLT topic.